Setting Up Metadata

 - Navigate through the Document Central - Administrator role center.

-- Click on Repository in the ribbon bar and execute the action Metadata.
+- Click on Repository Setup in the ribbon bar and perform the action Metadata.

-- Specify the name of the metadata by entering a meaningful name in the Display Name field.
+- Enter the name of the metadata by typing a meaningful name in the Display Name field.

 - Select the Type of the metadata.